Appendectomy

 Frequently Asked Questions

-In most cases, inflammation occurs when the lumen of the appendix is blocked by, for example, a fecal stone.
-Less commonly, the cause is tumors of the appendix.
+In most cases, inflammation occurs when the lumen of the appendix is blocked, for example, by a fecal stone.
+Less commonly, the cause is tumor of the appendix.